Geohazards and Climate Change

 During this course, you will:

-- gain a broad understanding of processes that create tsunamis, earthquakes, floods, landslides and avalanches, and how these can affect infrastructure and people.
+• gain a broad understanding of processes that create storms, landslides and wildfires, and how these can affect infrastructure and people.

 The location of the campus offers a great opportunity to visit nearby sites, where you can directly study a broad range of active geohazardous processes, and investigate the results of past geohazard events (including tsunamis, instable bedrock slopes, landslides, avalanches and floods).